AVGVSTVS96/react-shiki/package/README.md

 - 🖥️ `ShikiHighlighter` component displays a language label for each code block when `showLanguage` is set to `true` (default)
 - 🎨 Customizable styling of generated code blocks and language labels
+- 📏 Optional line numbers with customizable starting number and styling

 ## Installation